 At the WFEO Energy Congress in Kuwait, 2009 (“Alternative Energy Application Option or necessity?”), the CECB encouraged the WFEO member countries to organise their young engineers for participation at the first YE/FL council meeting at the WEC 2010 held in Buenos Aires, Argentina.

 Aligning with the CECB YE/FL vision, the Executive Committees of the engineering organizations of respective national member countries nominated and sponsored young engineers to the first YE/FL task group and council meetings in Argentina, September 2010.

-Young Engineers / Future Leaders (YE/FL) is a now standing technical committee of the WFEO gathering young engineers, students and council members as official members from the engineering associations of national member countries.
+Young Engineers / Future Leaders (YE/FL) is a now Policy Implementation Committee (PIC) of the WFEO, gathering young engineers from the different engineering associations of WFEO members.

 To be acknowledged and celebrated as the global leader for the young voices of the engineering profession.

 YE/FL represents engineers at the beginning of their careers.
 The role is to support the vision of the WFEO with a focus on the meaningful inclusion and voices of this demographic of engineers around the world.

 A key component of this is the UN Sustainable Development Goals (SDGs), part of the larger 2030 Agenda for Sustainable Development.
 These goals integrate social, economic and environmental commitments—from reducing hunger and poverty, and improving health and work, to protecting the planet—in an inclusive and transformative way.
 This common framework seeks to ‘leave no one behind’ in an effort to ensure the well-being of people and planet, while promoting peace, prosperity, and partnership.